 Mr Ng was born in Hong Kong in 1952 and grew up in Hong Kong.
 He attended Ripon College in Ripon, Wisconsin, USA and the University of Bonn, Germany, and graduated in 1975 with a major in mathematics.
-He is chairman of Project WeCan Committee (a Business-in-Community school project), a council member, vice chairman of General Committee and a member of Executive Committee of the Employers' Federation of Hong Kong.
+He is chairman of Project WeCan Committee (a Business-in-Community school project).

-David Tai Chong LIE-A-CHEONG, SBS, OM, JP, Director (Age: 63)
+Mr David Tai Chong LIE-A-CHEONG, SBS, OM, JP, Director (Age: 64)

 Mr Lie-A-Cheong has been appointed as an Independent Non-executive Director ("INED") of the Company since 2018.
-He is the executive chairman of Newpower International (Holdings) Co., Ltd. and China Concept Consulting Ltd. He has been selected as a member of the National Committee of the 8th, 9th, 10th, 11th and 13th Chinese People's Political Consultative Conference since 1993.
+He is the executive chairman of Newpower International (Holdings) Co., Ltd. and China Concept Consulting Ltd. He has been selected as a member of the National Committee of the 8th, 9th, 10th, 11th, 13th and 14th Chinese People's Political Consultative Conference since 1993.
 He acted as a panel convenor cum member of the Financial Reporting Review Panel of Hong Kong Special Administrative Region ("HKSAR") from 2007 to 2013.
 He was also a general committee member of the Hong Kong General Chamber of Commerce until May 2022.
 Mr Lie-A-Cheong is currently the honorary consul of the Hashemite Kingdom of Jordan in the HKSAR, the chairperson of the Hong Kong-Taiwan Economic and Cultural Cooperation and Promotion Council and a standing committee member of the China Overseas Friendship Association.
 Mr Lie-A-Cheong is also an INED of Herald Holdings Limited, a publicly listed company in Hong Kong.
 He was formerly an INED of publicly listed Aluminum Corporation of China Limited until June 2021.

-Roger Koon Hoo LUK, BBS, JP, Director (Age: 71)
+Mr Roger Koon Hoo LUK, BBS, JP, Director (Age: 72)

 Mr Luk, FHKIB, has been appointed as an INED of the Company since 2018.
-He also serves as a member of the Audit Committee.
+He also serves as chairman of the Audit Committee.
 He has over 30 years of comprehensive experience in accounting and financial management.
 He joined Hang Seng Bank in 1975, became the bank's director and deputy chief executive in 1994 and then became managing director and deputy chief executive of the bank in 1996 until his retirement in May 2005.
-Mr Luk is an INED of four companies publicly listed in Hong Kong, namely, China Properties Group Limited, Computime Group Limited, Hung Hing Printing Group Limited and i-CABLE Communications Limited.
-Mr Luk was formerly an INED of Wheelock Properties Limited (formerly a listed public company until it became a wholly-owned subsidiary of WAC in July 2010) from February 2008 to July 2010.
-He also serves as a council member of The Chinese University of Hong Kong.
-Mr Luk also served in the past on the Court and Council of Hong Kong Baptist University, the Advisory Committee on New Broad-based Taxes, the Personal Data (Privacy) Advisory Committee, the Central Policy Unit of the Hong Kong Government, the Statistics Advisory Board, the Broadcasting Authority, the Advisory Committee and the Investor Education Advisory Committee of the Securities and Futures Commission, the Barristers Disciplinary Tribunal Panel, the Operations Review Committee of ICAC and the Town Planning Board.
+Mr Luk is an INED of two companies publicly listed in Hong Kong, namely Hung Hing Printing Group Limited and i-CABLE Communications Limited.
+Mr Luk was formerly an INED of Wheelock Properties Limited (formerly a listed public company until it became a wholly-owned subsidiary of WAC in July 2010) from February 2008 to July 2010, China Properties Group Limited (formerly a listed public company until it was delisted in August 2023) from February 2007 to June 2023 and Computime Group Limited from September 2006 to September 2023.
+Mr Luk also served in the past on the Court and Council of Hong Kong Baptist University, the Advisory Committee on New Broad-based Taxes, the Personal Data (Privacy) Advisory Committee, the Central Policy Unit of the Hong Kong Government, the Statistics Advisory Board, the Broadcasting Authority, the Advisory Committee and the Investor Education Advisory Committee of the Securities and Futures Commission, the Barristers Disciplinary Tribunal Panel, the Operations Review Committee of Independent Commission Against Corruption, the Town Planning Board and the Council of The Chinese University of Hong Kong.
 He was an appointed member of the Hong Kong Legislative Council from 1992 to 1995, a member of the first Election Committee of the Legislative Council, and a non-executive director (non-official) of Urban Renewal Authority.